oryxel1/CubeConverter/README.md

 // SCALING is recommend, CLAMP is worse than scaling and half broken anyway.
 ItemModelData model = FormatConverter.bedrockToJava("texture-location", geometry, OverflowFixType.SCALING);
 ```

+### Offset to correct position
+- If you put the model on item display it can be in the wrong position, you can fix this by add extra (scale * 0.5F) to the y position.
+That should do the trick.

 Feel free to write a wiki for this project if you want (~~**PLEASE.**~~)